 One semester hour of Graduate Credit is available through Lake Erie College for $100.

 To earn graduate credit you must attend at least two sessions.

 Contact the Education Department at 440.602.3833 for more information.

 The Teacher Treesource page is a new informational site that puts content knowledge, activities, books and web sites at your finger tips.
 Learn more.

 Personalized Professional Development for Schools

 Holden Forests and Gardens is a combination of the Holden Arboretum and Cleveland Botanical Garden.
 The Education Department serves teachers and students at both locations.
 We have been delivering professional development to teachers in early childhood through high school classrooms for more than 30 years.
 We specialize in teaching content about the natural world and plants in cooperation with hands-on, engaging activities.

 If you do not see what you are looking for we can design something to fit your needs.
-Contact Sharon Graper, Director of Academics at 440.602.3843 to discuss the possibilities.
+Contact Sharon Graper, Director of Academic Programs at 440.602.3843 to discuss the possibilities.